jaylin94/osu-2019-hackathon-et-ml-kb-jl/README.md

 ![Main Page!](https://challengepost-s3-challengepost.netdna-ssl.com/photos/production/software_photos/000/818/452/datas/gallery.jpg)

 # Out of Thyme!

 Out of Thyme! was created as a project for the OSU 2019 Summer Hackathon with the theme being "Time".
 We wanted to create a web application for cooking that made the actual execution of a recipe easier.
 To save each user time, the recipe directions would display in an easy-to-manage list, and timers would be set automatically for the user.
 Although the app is not completely finished, it is presented today as a prototype that represents the core of our main ideas.
 We hope you enjoy this concept!

+## Features

+One of the key features of Out of Thyme! is the application's ability to automatically set timers for the user.
+No more fumbling around with that confusing timer built into your oven or microwave.
+Just check each step off as you prep and cook, and the timer will be set automatically for you.
+Feel free to pause, reset, and start the timer again as your cooking situation changes!

+Thanks to Google, Out of Thyme! features the Web-Speech-API for each direction, as well a database and site hosted on Firebase.
+The Web-Speech-API allows for the audio transmission of each step as home-cooks complete each step.
+(Add more on Firebase)

+The styling of Out of Thyme! was designed to be minimalistic, informative, and modern.
+We wanted you to feel like you were at home, in a clean kitchen, ready-to-cook.
+The web application features a landing page with animations, fading in and out as the user enters the main site.
+The navigation bar on top remains fixed with the background as the user scrolls throughout the main page.
+Users can select the Home link to redirect back to the landing page, or the About link to open a modal with a project description and author bios.
+All of the features were designed to be simple, functional, and aesthetically clean.

 ## Getting Started